 The heart of our investigation was to determine whether a simple, general learning algorithm would allow our agents to discover and make use of the strategy of systematically adding structures to the world.
 In keeping with our 'tiredness' theory, the only feedback the learning mechanism had was an indication of the exertion or effort.
 The delayed-reinforcement learning rule known as Q-Learning (Watkins, 1989) seemed best suited for this task.
-(Other similar algorithms will be investigated in future work).
+(Sarsa and other TD-Learning algorithms would also be suitable).
 The Q-Learning algorithm1 develops an estimate of the eventual outcome of performing a given action in a given situation.
 The agent then performs the action with the highest expected payoff.